-Please note that all SkyVerge extensions for WooCommerce will require PHP 5.6 or newer as of March 2019.
-This means that you will not be able to update any extensions once they require PHP 5.6 without first upgrading your server’s PHP version.
+Please note that all SkyVerge extensions for WooCommerce have required PHP 5.6 or newer as of March 2019.
+This means that you will not be able to update any extensions that require PHP 5.6 without first upgrading your server’s PHP version.

 PHP is the programming language upon which WordPress, WooCommerce, and WooCommerce extensions are built.
 Just as WordPress or WooCommerce have version numbers to indicate updates, PHP also has version numbers to indicate updates to the programming language itself that make improvements to security, processing speed, or features that help developers build better software.

 Just like it’s important to keep WordPress and plugins up-to-date, it’s important to use updated versions of PHP for best security and performance.

 Why Upgrade PHP?

 If you’re reading this, you likely saw a notice in a WooCommerce extension that prompted you to upgrade your server’s PHP version.
 While this may not be something you can do yourself, it is important to know what PHP is and what your host should be doing to ensure your site is speedy and secure.

 WordPress currently supports PHP versions 5.6+, but recommends PHP7 or newer.
 While older PHP versions are still supported, these are not versions of PHP any modern site should be using, especially not an eCommerce site.
 Any PHP version less than 7.2 has reached “end of life”.
 This means the version no longer receives security updates or fixes, which can leave your site vulnerable.

 Less than 10% of sites using our plugins are still stuck on outdated, deprecated version of PHP, and these should be updated.

 Upgrading your site to a supported version of PHP, such as PHP 7.4, should pose no issues — plugins designed for PHP version as low as 5.6 will run in PHP 7.4 without any changes required 99.99% of the time.